-- a) Select the desired release, by first selecting the desired branch such as 'Stable' or 'Testing version, then selecting the desired version. - b) Then you can 'Write all components' by clicking on the dark grey update button on the right.
+- a) Select the desired release, by first selecting the desired branch such as 'Stable' or 'Testing version, then selecting the desired version. - b) Then you can 'Write outdated components' by clicking on the dark grey update button on the right.

-Alternatively, clicking on the 'Write all components' option itself will open a drop-down list showing the alternative options to only write the firmware and i18n language files (needed to run the firmware), or the bootloader, or the audio or system bitmap files individually.
+Alternatively, clicking on the 'Write outdated components' option itself will open a drop-down list showing the alternative options to write all components, or to only write the firmware and system files (needed to run the firmware), or the bootloader, or the audio files individually.